 But it wouldn’t be until the summer of 2011 that I could forgive myself.
 By divine connections, I began volunteering at a pregnancy resource center who also sponsored an abortion recovery and healing program.
 For several weeks, we went through layers and layers of reasons, ill-effects and processes of how to overcome knowing you are personally responsible for ending your own child's life.
 Incomprehensible.

 I went through memory after memory of that time in my life while I was married, of how I felt like I was dying inside and knowing my daughter was affected by my inability to give more of me.
 I thought of how much I loved her but struggled to show her more of the love I had for her.
-I realized for the first time that as my daughter got older and would tell me she felt I was smothering her and not allowing her to go to some places her friends could attend was deeply rooted in my fear of something bad happening to her–a form of PTSD, a very real after effect of having an abortion, which was complicated by our history of domestic abuse.
-I remembered if I saw a baby, I would smile but I did not want to be anywhere close to a baby, not realizing it was because of the loss I experienced but never grieved and an emptiness for which I never shed a tear.
+I realized for the first time that as my daughter got older and would tell me she felt I was smothering her and not allowing her to go to places her friends could attend was deeply rooted in my fear of something bad happening to her--a form of PTSD, a very real after effect of having an abortion.
+I remembered if I saw a baby, I would smile but I did not want to be anywhere close to one, not realizing it was because of the loss I experienced but never grieved and an emptiness for which I never shed a tear.

 Having the abortions caused depression and inability to trust others.
 It affected my relationships and ability to get close to anyone.
 Having the abortions caused me to doubt my ability to accomplish anything good, my ability to be a good mother to my daughter and moreover, I felt like I was a complete failure.
-Indeed, I never had a nightmare from giving birth, unlike the dozens of nightmares I had after having the abortions.
 I never spoke about having an abortion, even after that Sunday morning on Sanctity for Life.
-I couldn’t.
+I couldn't.
 I was sure I would be shunned as an outcast.
-It wasn’t that I didn’t have support at the church where I went.
-I was simply too broken to take a chance on being rejected by those who at the time were the only source of stability I had.
+It wasn't that I didn't have support at the church where I went.
+I was simply too broken to take a chance on being rejected by those who at the time where the only source of stability I had.

 That summer of 2011 marked a new beginning in my life.
 My children now bear their rightful names and they were properly memorialized for the lives God gave them.
 And, I was able to put a voice to my grief in a poem, which continues to bring healing and strength to me.
 I not only faced my own brokenness and was able to finally place it in the hands of Jesus to heal me and restore my soul, I was able to tell my children, my mother, my brother and my sister there are two little ones they never met who they will one day meet when they get to heaven.
 I didn't know how it would turn out.
 Would they get mad and disown me?
 Would they yell and scream?
 There was mixed emotions.
 But as my family has proven over and over, love endures all things.